Skip to content

 Quick Check Quiz 1 (Best Parent Selection)

-Use the same figure above.
+Use the numbered figure directly above this quiz.
 Assume all dashed candidate edges are collision-free and edge labels are edge costs.

 Which node should be selected as the parent of node 9?